yrastogi2/yrastogi2.github.io/README.md

+## Yash Rastogi
+Algorithmic High-Dimensional Statistics | Statistical Learning Theory | Quantitative Risk Foundations

-## Biography
+## About Me

-**Yash Rastogi** is a Ph.D. student in Mathematics at the **Georgia Institute of Technology**.
-His research interests lie at the intersection of algorithmic high-dimensional statistics and the theoretical foundations of machine learning, with a specific focus on characterizing statistical-computational tradeoffs in inference.
+I am a Ph.D. student in Mathematics at the **Georgia Institute of Technology**, specializing in algorithmic high-dimensional statistics, statistical learning theory, and the mathematical foundations of artificial intelligence.
+My research characterizes the **statistical-computational tradeoffs** in high-dimensional inference, designing next generation mathematical frameworks required for predictive machine learning and complex financial risk modeling.

+As a research collaborator with the **Bank for International Settlements (BIS)**, I co-authored a novel algorithmic paradigm for Bayesian inference alongside **Harald Uhlig**.
+Our framework addresses the computational bottlenecks inherent in simulating high-dimensional, non-linear stochastic systems by introducing a hybrid classical-quantum approach.
+This research offers a foundational step toward accelerating tail risk estimation in high-volatility regimes.

-Trained by **Carlos Kenig**, **Guillaume Bal**, and **Simion Filip**, he leverages a rigorous foundation in classical harmonic and microlocal analysis and modern spectral geometry.
-Beyond pure mathematics, he has collaborated with **Harald Uhlig** and researchers at the **Bank for International Settlements** on quantum-native Bayesian econometrics.
-He holds a B.S. in Mathematics with Honors and a B.A. in Statistics from the **University of Chicago**.
+I am a graduate of the **University of Chicago**, where I was mentored by **Carlos Kenig**, **Guillaume Bal**, and **Simion Filip** in classical harmonic and microlocal analysis and modern spectral geometry.

 ---